oliveiraleo/free5gc-auto-deploy/README.md

 ## Contributing

-Contributions from the community are encouraged.
-If you saw any improvements that could be made or something that must be updated due to upstream changes, please, feel free to open an [issue](https://github.com/oliveiraleo/free5gc-auto-deploy/issues) or a [pull request](https://github.com/oliveiraleo/free5gc-auto-deploy/pulls)
+The community is encouraged to contribute to this project.
+If you identify any opportunities for improvement or areas that require updates due to upstream changes, please feel free to open an [issue](https://github.com/oliveiraleo/free5gc-auto-deploy/issues) or [pull request](https://github.com/oliveiraleo/free5gc-auto-deploy/pulls)

-All the contributions of source code to this repository are subject to its [license](./LICENSE).
-For more information see [here](https://www.gnu.org/licenses/gpl-3.0.en.html) and [here](https://choosealicense.com/licenses/gpl-3.0/).
+All contributions to this repository are subject to its [licensing terms](./LICENSE).
+For more information, please see [here](https://www.gnu.org/licenses/gpl-3.0.en.html) and [here](https://choosealicense.com/licenses/gpl-3.0/).

 ## License